fulup-bzh/AlsaJsonGateway/utils/qjackctrl/README.md

   ./Install-QjackCtrl.sh

-1) Find the name of your sound card play -l" [default card is hw:USB]
+1) Find the name of your sound card
+   ./QjackCtrl.sh action=list

 2) Make sure no existing jackd server already lock your audio device
  - QjackCtrl.sh  alsadev=hw:USB  action=kill    # hard kill on any jackd/jackdbus instance
- - QjackCtrl.sh  alsadev=hw:USB  action=check   # sanity check of your environment
+ - QjackCtrl.sh  alsaname=scarlett  action=check   # sanity check of your environment

 3) Start your jacdbus server
  - QjackCtrl.sh  alsadev=hw:USB  action=start   # start jackdbus instance
- - QjackCtrl.sh  alsadev=hw:USB  action=connect # connect midi devices and PulseAudio to Jackdbus
+ - QjackCtrl.sh  alsaname=scarlett  action=connect # connect midi devices and PulseAudio to Jackdbus

 4) verify your server is effectively started
-- QjackCtrl.sh  alsadev=hw:USB  action=status  # check jackdbus running status and locked audio resources
+- QjackCtrl.sh  alsaname=intel  action=status  # check jackdbus running status and locked audio resources

 4) Stop your server
  - QjackCtrl.sh  alsadev=hw:USB  action=stop    # stop jackdbus and midi bridge

 5) Store your config when your happy with your preferences
  - QjackCtrl.sh  alsadev=hw:USB  action=config  # store preferences in $HOME/.config/jack

+Note: alsaname is a selector on your card descriptor and not a real device ID.
+Because ALSA change device ID when you plug/unplug USB boards it is almost impossible to track devices by cardid.
+You should choose an "alsaname" that is strong enough to find your board in any situation.
+For exemple "alsaname=USB" may work one day, but not the other.
+On the other hand 'alsadev=yamaha' if you have only one yamaha sound board should be fine even on long run. alsaname has precedence on alsadev.
+A new alsadev will be recomputed dynamically each time you restart QjackCtrl.sh

 Configure script inside QjackCtrl GUI